TI says chip demand is improving; to close 2 factories

 Revenue fell to $3.42 billion from $3.53 billion, but above Wall Street's expectations of $3.25 billion, according to Thomson Reuters I/B/E/S.

-TI had warned December 8 that chip demand was weak.
-It forecast fourth-quarter earnings per share in a range of 21 to 25 cents on revenue of $3.19 billion to $3.33 billion.
+TI had warned December 8 that chip demand was weak, forecasting quarterly earnings per share in a range of 21 to 25 cents on revenue of $3.19 billion to $3.33 billion.

-But March said that orders started to improve right away after the December update and remained strong for much of January until it saw a lull around the Chinese New Year.
+But March said that orders started to improve right away after the December warning.

 TI's forecast for first-quarter revenue in a range of $3.02 billion to $3.28 billion was much weaker than Wall Street expectations for $3.47 billion, according to Thomson Reuters I/B/E/S.

-But March blamed TI's weak revenue guidance for the current quarter on a decline in its baseband chip segment, which it plans to shutter by the end of this year.
+March blamed TI's weak revenue guidance for the current quarter primarily on a decline in its baseband chip segment, which it plans to shutter by the end of this year.

 Revenue from the baseband business, whose main customer is Nokia NOK1V.HE, will fall to about $75 million this quarter from $279 million in the fourth quarter, March said.